GRI: 102-16; 102-17; 205-2

 Building trust with our associates is foundational to creating the culture of ethics, compliance and integrity that we need to win with our customers and other stakeholders.

 We are dedicated to a workplace that is free of harassment and discrimination.
-We do not tolerate any behavior that diminishes the dignity of a person, inappropriately or unreasonably interferes with work performance, or creates an intimidating, hostile or otherwise offensive work environment based on an individual’s protected status.
+We do not tolerate any behavior that creates an intimidating, hostile or otherwise offensive work environment based on an individual’s protected status.
 We also do not tolerate retaliation against anyone who raises a concern about harassment or discrimination.
 These expectations are set out in our Code of Conduct and in our Global Harassment & Discrimination Prevention Policy.
-The Code and the policy expanded the categories of protected classes and apply those categories globally.

 Walmart takes a global approach to discrimination and harassment prevention and process enhancements.
-All global officers receive annual discrimination and harassment prevention training and the topic is regularly discussed with senior leadership, including committees of the Board of Directors.
-Bentonville-based Home Office managers are also required to take Workplace Respect and Harassment Prevention training.
+All global officers receive regular discrimination and harassment prevention training, and the topic is regularly discussed with senior leadership.
+In addition, we assign discrimination and harassment prevention and sexual harassment prevention training to all U.S. based associates every two years, unless the associate works in a state that has a specific training frequency requirement.
 Associates receive messaging from leadership, along with other training and awareness activities, so that they are aware of the policy and understand how to report any concerns.
+New associates are tasked with reading the policy upon hire.

 Violations of our policy may lead to consequences up to and including termination of employment.
 We do not require U.S. employees to take sexual harassment claims to private arbitration.
 Because of the special and sensitive nature of these cases, we have also launched enhanced training for investigators on how to investigate sexual harassment and sexual assault allegations.